vwd-33/VWD/src/pages/distro/index.md

       THEUDHO (bel) - "De Roep van her woud" CD: $10.00

+      THOKK (usa) - "A Trance For The Ever-Toiling Witch" CD: $14.00

       THOR'S HAMMER (pol) - "May the Hammer Smash the Cross" CD: $15.00